amandp13/Login-Signup-Page/README.md

-# loginsignup
+# Cool Login and Signup Web Template.
-A Login and sign up page using HTML CSS and JAVASCRIPT.
+- A Login and sign up page using HTML CSS and JAVASCRIPT.